An overview of Innovate UK’s loan programme for SMEs involved in late-stage innovation projects.

 Opportunities to apply

-There will be 5 opportunities for businesses to apply for an innovation loan.
+There will be 2 further opportunities for businesses to apply for an innovation loan in the extension of the pilot.
 Up to £10 million will be available in each loan competition.

 These pilot loan competitions may be: